 We are very proud of all our students, but some individuals have really shone this year.

-Aayush Alkesh A*A*AA in Further Maths, Maths, Chemistry and Physics and will study physics in his home country, India.
+Aayush Alkesh achieved A*A*AA in Further Maths, Maths, Chemistry and Physics and will study Mechanical Engineering in his home country, India.

 Shahir Ahmed A*A*AB in Maths, Physics, Further Maths and Chemistry and will be reading Mechanical Engineering at Bath University.